junxit/us-congress-bills-115/metadata.md

 - 2017-12-18 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H10155-10156)
 - 2017-12-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H10155-10156)
 - 2017-12-19 — Received in the Senate, read twice.
+- 2017-12-21 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8280)
+- 2017-12-21 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8280)
+- 2017-12-22 — Message on Senate action sent to the House.
+- 2018-01-02 — Presented to President.
+- 2018-01-02 — Presented to President.
+- 2018-01-03 — Signed by President.
+- 2018-01-03 — Signed by President.